nicoxmcd/nicoxmcd/README.md

 - 👋 Hi, I’m @nicomcd a Computer Engineering student at Stevens Institute of Technology!
+- 💼 I currently have about 2 years of experience in the industry in development services!
-- 👀 I’m interested in a variety of different disciplines within technology: software, security,data, web and app development..
+- 👀 I’m interested in a variety of different disciplines within technology.
-- 🌱 I’m currently learning Golang, R, SQL to bolster my resume..
+- 🌱 I’m currently learning REST APIs for Artifactory JFrog and using GitHub Actions.
-- 💞️ I’m looking to collaborate on a possible language learning app..
+- 💞️ I’m looking to collaborate on a possible language learning app.
 - 📫 How to reach me: nmcderm1@stevens.edu